-25. Proactive Safeguarding
+28. Proactive Safeguarding

 Our school recognises that school plays a significant part in the prevention of harm to our children by providing them with opportunities to learn, good lines of communication with trusted adults, supportive peers and an ethos of protection.
+As a result, safeguarding and child protection is at the heart of everything and underpins all policies and procedures within our school.